-Annapurna Circuit Trek is in the western region of Nepal, circling around the valleys Annapurna Mountain Range.
+Annapurna Circuit Trek is in the western region of Nepal, circling around the valleys of Annapurna Mountain Range.
 The trek starts from Lamjung and ends at Gandhaki region.
 Beginning with the river Marsyangdi and ends with the river Kali Gandhaki.
 Most of the time the trek is following the river banks as it is the part of that valley too.
-On the river Marsyangdi side the trail is frequently crossing both sides of the river via suspension bridge depending on the landslides, human settlements and hydroelectric power plants.
+On the river Marsyangdi side, the trail is frequently crossing both sides of the river via suspension / hanging bridges depending on the landslides, human settlements and hydroelectric power plants.

 Here is the full trail map of Annapurna Circuit Trek.

 What is the difference between Annapurna Circuit Trek and Annapurna Basecamp Trek?

 It’s the other side of the same mountain range Annapurna.
 For Annapurna Base camp Trek, it goes straight to the Annapurna Basecamp where the Annapurna Mountain climbing starts with and also there are other basecamp too for the other mountains on this range such as Machapushshar / Fishtail etc, while Annapurna Circuit Trek is the other side of the mountain, circling around the edge of the valley and the top of that there are altitude difference too.
 The highest point of Annapurna Circuit Trek is Thorong La (5416m) and the highest point of Annapurna Base camp Trek is Annapurna Base camp (4016m)

 Why Annapurna Circuit Trek?
 Why not Everest Base Camp Trek?

 The pros and cons will be an endless list if we compare both of this trek but there are few key issue that differs them and it’s up to the trekkers to decide which trek they should choose.